All Episodes

 Whatever half the uncommitted number is, that's probably a reasonable number.

-The Colorado GOP chairman, who is himself an unbound delegate, already being courted by the Trumpists and the Cruz campaigns.
+This is Steve House, the Colorado GOP chairman, who is himself an unbound delegate, already being courted by the Trumpists and the Cruz campaigns.

-Now, House is the guy who, together with the Colorado GOP did away with the straw poll, which some say was done to prevent Trump from winning their delegates.
+Now, House is the guy who, together with the Colorado GOP, did away with the straw poll, which some say was done to prevent Trump from winning their delegates.

-And House, this guy is on records being very anti-Trump right before that change of rules in Colorado last August.
+And House, this guy, is on records being very anti-Trump right before that change of rules in Colorado last August.

-The whisper conversations about this indeterminate real number that Trump must hit by June 7th reveal a growing, if reluctant consensus among party officials and establishment Republicans that if he gets close enough, they can't take it away.
+The whisper conversations about this indeterminate real number that Trump must hit by June 7th reveal a growing, if reluctant, consensus among party officials and establishment Republicans that if he gets close enough, they can't take it away.

 And I'm going to tell you, that's happening too, folks.